Sweekrit-B/powerOutageML/README.md

 Overall, I had 4 pieces of nominal data, 1 pieces of ordinal data, and 6 pieces of ordinal data.
 I performed the necessary encodings by using a one hot encoder (`OneHotEncoder(drop='first', handle_unknown='ignore')`) for the nominal values and an ordinal encoder (`OrdinalEncoder(categories=[<categories>], dtype=int)`) for the ordinal column.

+Furthermore, in preprocessing data for this model, I took steps here to impute values into my data in case they were null.
+My justifition was that I needed to ensure that my model could be fit without errors due to missing data.

+1. I imputed categorical values using probabilistic imputation, sampling from the observed category distributions.
+This preserves the original distribution of the categories, which is important as these columns heavily influence classification decision making based on "what they are", not the "values they have"
+2. I imputed numerical values using median imputation.
+This is because for numerical values a large portion of them had significant outliers (as I indicated earlier).
+Using mean imputation would have imputed the dataset with high-biased values and moved my descriptive statistics upward, while probabilistic imputation had the potential to put more outliers into the dataset.

 I was able to set my model accuracy at ~57.9% (this willl vary based on each run), with the following confusion matrix.

 <div style="text-align: center;">